Airdeca/Ivanti/README.md

 # Ivanti Repository

-Here I add the scripots that I create in my job as an Ivanti trainer.
+Here I add the scripts that I create in my job as an Ivanti trainer.

 They will mostly concewrn the former RES Software products.